 - Required to attend 15 chapels each semester; roughly half of the chapels offered. - Required to complete 10 service hours.
+More details about what counts as service are described in the Service Learning section.

 Commuter Students

 - Required to have a combination of chapels and service hours that equal 25. - Must have a minimum of 5 chapels and 5 service hours.